Vieired/vite-redux-rep/README.md

 firebase deploy

 ## Details
-Private project to organize the cleaning of board games.
+BG Limpo is a private project to organize the cleaning of board games.